sh39sxn/mining-aion-coins/README.md

-# mining-aion-tokens
+# mining-aion-coin
-This repo contains docker-compose script for mining AION Tokens on the testnet.
+This repo contains docker-compose script for mining AION coins on the testnet.

 ## Getting Started

-These instructions will let you mine AION Tokens on Ubuntu 16.04 using CPU.
-The mined tokens are only mined on the testnet.
+These instructions will let you mine AION coins on Ubuntu 16.04 using CPU.
+The mined coins are only mined on the testnet.
 They DON'T have any monetary value!
-But if the public net is launched in the near future this repo can you help you starting mining AION tokens.
+But if the public net is launched in the near future this repo can you help you starting mining AION coins.

 ### Prerequisites